 Now this has been confirmed.
 A recent study using pretty fancy DNA technology to analyse gut microorganisms did confirm what we suspect: Candida was higher in those with higher carbohydrate diets, and lower in those with diets higher in fats and protein.
 The highest likelihood that they would find thrush?
 If you just ate carbohydrates.
 Now, this was thrush in the bowel, but we can presume that this will increase vaginal thrush as well.

 So why doesn’t every woman have raging vaginal thrush, considering our society’s sugar addiction?
 Well, maybe many women do.
 Maybe overgrowth of Candida is a part of foggy brain, low energy, gut symptoms as old naturopathic folklore tells us.
 But that’s a discussion for another time.

 For now, suffice to say that women with vaginal thrush issues probably handle sugar worse than women who don’t.

 A study found that women with recurrent thrush actually had impaired glucose tolerance – the same thing you find in pre-diabetes!
 And could this be the reason why so many women with polycystic ovarian syndrome (PCOS) have chronic thrush issues?
 PCOS is linked with blood sugar dysregulation and insulin resistance.

 It seems pretty clear.
 If you have recurrent thrush issues, it’s time to ditch the sugar.

 If you need help working out a diet that allows you to feel satisfied and get healthy while tackling your thrush issue, that is exactly the kind of thing I help women with all the time at Equilibria – just contact us for an appointment.
-Skype appointments available!
+Online appointments available!